Membership Benefits

 Click here to join.

 If you would like to know more see our Frequently Asked Questions or email our Membership Director.
-If you'd like to add your contact info to our database but aren't quite ready to become an official member, please either register for a free event such as our monthly social doubles at SFTC, even if you cannot make the event, or fill out this simple contact form.
+If you'd like to add your contact info to our database but aren't quite ready to become an official member, please either register for a free event such as our monthly social doubles in the East Bay or at SFSU, even if you cannot make the event, or fill out this simple contact form.
 We'll include you in mailings of our e-newsletter, The Ad Out, and occasional emails for events open to non-members.
 You can expect about one email per month and you can unsubscribe at any time.